Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Jaron Crane: Idaho Republican Incumbent for House District 12B

 Jaron Crane is a Republican member of the Idaho House of Representatives seeking a third term in District 12B, which covers a large swath of Nampa south of Interstate 84 in Canyon County.
 Crane lives in Nampa and has represented the district since first taking office in December 2022.
 He serves as House Majority Caucus Chair.
-He is running unopposed in the May 19, 2026 Republican primary and no general election challenger had been identified at the time of publication, as confirmed on his Ballotpedia profile.
+He is running unopposed in the May 19, 2026 Republican primary and no general election challenger had been identified at the time of publication.

 Background

 Crane was born and raised in Nampa, Idaho.
-He is a third-generation Idahoan and the youngest of six children of retired Idaho State Treasurer Ron G. Crane, as described in his Idaho Republican Party candidate profile.
+He is a third-generation Idahoan and the youngest of six children of retired Idaho State Treasurer Ron G. Crane, as described on his Idaho Republican Party candidate profile.
 His older brother, Rep. Brent Crane, represents the adjacent District 13A seat.
-Crane attended Nampa Christian Schools through 12th grade, then Bible College in Hobe Sound, Florida, before transferring to Ohio Christian University on a basketball scholarship, where he earned an associate degree in business management.
-He returned to Idaho, enlisted in the Idaho Army National Guard, and enrolled at Boise State University, graduating in 2014 with a bachelor’s degree in political science with an emphasis in public policy, as noted on his Idaho Legislature member page.
-He completed his National Guard contract in 2019.
-He and his brother co-own Crane Alarm Service, where he serves as vice president and has expanded the company into seven surrounding states.
+Crane attended Nampa Christian Schools through 12th grade, then a Bible college in Hobe Sound, Florida, before transferring to Ohio Christian University on a basketball scholarship, where he earned an associate degree in business management.
+He returned to Idaho, enlisted in the Idaho Army National Guard, and enrolled at Boise State University, graduating in 2014 with a bachelor's degree in political science with an emphasis in public policy, per his Idaho Legislature member page.
+He served in the National Guard from 2011 to 2019.
+He co-owns Crane Alarm Service with his brother, where he serves as vice president and has expanded the company into surrounding states.
 He and his wife Clarissa have four children.

 Political Career